 - 1. Look for the label certifying that it meets all applicable safety standards. - 2.
 Make sure that it will attach to your vehicle and restrain your child securely and conveniently so that you are able to install it correctly each time it is used. - 3.
 Be certain that it is appropriate for the child's height, weight, and development.
 The instructions and/or the regulation label attached to the restraint typically provides this information. - 4.
 Review the instructions for installation and use of the restraint.
 Be sure that you understand them fully and can install the restraint properly and safely in your vehicle.

 Tether Anchor Loop

-If your motorhome has a dinette, it may be equipped with a child seat tether anchor loop located on the floor directly behind the forward facing dinette seat or behind the forward facing dinette seat back cushion.
+If your motorhome has a dinette, it may be equipped with a child seat tether anchor loop located behind the forward facing dinette seat back cushion.